Weather-driven food inflation another headache for India

 Soyoil has risen over 11 percent in 2012 to hit a record high last week and its price is likely to rise further on tight supplies in the world market, raising the prospect that India will import more palm oil from Malaysia and Indonesia.

-Poor rainfall has hit sugar cane production in Maharashtra and Karnataka, and the price on the local market has reached an 18-month high.
+Poor rainfall has hit sugar cane production in Maharashtra and Karnataka states, and the price on the local market has reached an 18-month high.

 Lentils and beans make up a big part of the average Indian's diet, and the price of chickpeas, or chana as they are known locally, hit record highs last week.